General Application Procedures

 The following additional rules are in effect for applications to the Mathematics of Finance MA Program (MAFN Program).

 Program Starting Date and Application Deadline

 The MAFN program takes in new students only at the beginning of the Fall semester.
 There is no admission for the Spring semester.

 The application deadline for Fall 2020 admission is Thursday, May 7, 2020.
 This is also the deadline for supporting materials.
-Applications and supporting materials submitted more than a week after this deadline will not be accepted.
 This may differ from the general GSAS policy: Supporting Materials.

 Applicants should have a very good working knowledge of calculus, linear algebra, elementary differential equations, probability, and statistics, and a programming language.

 Exposure to advanced calculus and mathematical analysis, including measure theory, is desirable but not required.

 - Mood, Graybill & Boes: “Introduction to the Theory of Statistics”

 - Rudin: “Principles of Mathematical Analysis”